Gillibrand blasts Trump for 'sexist smear' after Twitter jab

-Sen. Kirsten Gillibrand, D-N.Y., called President Donald Trump's Twitter attack on her a "sexist smear" meant to silence her and those who have accused him of sexual misconduct after the two sparred on Twitter on Tuesday.
+WASHINGTON — Sen. Kirsten Gillibrand blasted President Donald Trump's Twitter attack on her as a "sexist smear" on Tuesday and said it was meant to silence her and others who have accused him of sexual misconduct, while Democrats demanded an ethics investigation of the president.

+But the White House said Tuesday afternoon that "only if your mind is in the gutter would you have read" the tweet as sexual innuendo.

+Press Secretary Sarah Huckabee Sanders told reporters that Trump's tweet — in which the president claimed Gillibrand would beg for him for campaign contributions before he was elected and that she "would do anything for them" — was intended as a critique of the current campaign finance system and special interests that he's long-complained dominate Washington.
+His phrasing was in no way sexist, Sanders insisted, because he's used it before in reference to both male and female lawmakers.

-Gillibrand, at a Tuesday press conference, continued to excoriate the president for the suggestive remark and said she will continue to call for him to step down.
+Gillibrand, at a Tuesday news conference, excoriated Trump for the suggestive remark that she would do anything and said she will continue to call for him to step down.

-"It’s not going to silence me," she told reporters at a press conference.
+"It was a sexist smear attempting to silence my voice, and I will not be silenced on this issue.
+Neither will the women who stood up to the president yesterday," she said, referring to the TV interview and press conference on Monday by women who have previously accused Trump of sexual misconduct before he took office.

-"Their voices also will not be silenced," she added, referring to the president's accusers, "and neither will the millions of women and men who have marched against the president and his policies."
+"Their voices also will not be silenced," she added, "and neither will the millions of women and men who have marched against the president and his policies."

-Trump’s attack was prompted after Gillibrand told CNN in an interview on Monday that the president should step aside amid the dozens of allegations from women, which range from inappropriate touching to sexual assault.
+Trump’s attack was prompted after the New York Democrat said in an interview on Monday that the president should step aside amid the dozens of allegations from women, which range from inappropriate touching to sexual assault.

 "President Trump has committed assault, according to these women, and those are very credible allegations of misconduct and criminal activity, and he should be fully investigated and he should resign," Gillibrand told CNN.